The Royal Typewriter Baseball Club of Hartford

 Royal Typewriter vs. Hartford Rubber Works, 1909.

+Royal Typewriter players were young working men from the factory floor.
+A tall, right-handed pitcher named Moses “Moe” Lenhoff from Ashley Street was the team’s ace.
+Lenhoff had minor league experience with New Britain of the Connecticut State League and later with Amsterdam, New York, of the Eastern Association.
 His Royal battery mate was John “Boggy” Muldoon of West Hartford, a catcher who later signed with the Hartford Senators of the Eastern League at 20 years old.
-Following a semi-pro career, in which he caught a game for Babe Ruth, Muldoon became Connecticut’s best known umpire.
-He later retired from Royal Typewriter after 42 years of service.
+Following a semi-pro career, in which he caught a game for Babe Ruth, Muldoon became a well-known umpire, later retiring from the factory after 42 years of service.

 Moses Lenhoff, Pitcher, Royal Typewriter, 1911.